Multi-point Green's functions for SLE and an estimate of Beffara: Introduction

 exists and can be written as

-where $\E^*_z$ is the expectation of a particular form of $SLE$ called \emph{two-sided radial $SLE$}, which can be understood as chordal $SLE$ conditioned to pass though the point $z$, and $G_{H_{T_z}}$ is the Green's function for $SLE$ in the domain remaining at the time it does so.
+where $\E^*_z$ is the expectation of a particular form of $\mbox{SLE}$ called \textit{two-sided radial $\mbox{SLE}$}, which can be understood as chordal $\mbox{SLE}$ conditioned to pass though the point $z$, and $G_{H_{T_z}}$ is the Green's function for $\mbox{SLE}$ in the domain remaining at the time it does so.
 The form of the limit as the sum of two similar terms comes from the two possible orders that the curve can pass through $z$ and $w$, and each term individually can be thought of as an ordered Green's function.

-To prove this result, we will use techniques similar to those used in \cite{Beffara}, where Beffara (in slightly different notation) established the estimate that there exists some $c > 0$ such that for any two points $z,w \in \Half$ with $\Im(z),\Im(w)\ge 1$
+To prove this result, we will use techniques similar to those used in~\cite{Beffara}, where Beffara (in slightly different notation) established the estimate that there exists some $c > 0$ such that for any two points $z,w \in\Half$ with $\Im(z), \Im(w)\ge1$

-The reason that similar techniques are relevant to this problem comes from the fact that the difficulty in both of these propositions lies in proving a rigorous version of the following heuristic statement: an $SLE$ curve that first passes through $z$ and then through $w$ will do so directly, which is to say by getting near to $z$ without becoming very near $w$ and then heading to $w$.
-Figure \ref{goodvsevil} demonstrates some of the issues which can occur which make this a tricky statement to make rigorous.
+Similar techniques arise since both proofs need to make rigorous the heuristic that an $\mbox{SLE}$ curve conditioned to pass through $z$ and then $w$ will do so directly---without first approaching very near $w$ before passing through $z$.
+Figure~\ref{goodvsevil} demonstrates some of the issues which can occur which make this a tricky statement to make rigorous.

-In the process of proving the existence of the multi-point Green's function for $SLE$, we also obtain an independent proof of a mild generalization of Beffara's estimate---that there exists a $c > 0$ such that for any $z,w \in \Half$ with $\Im(z),\Im(w) \ge 1$
+In the process of proving the existence of the multi-point Green's function for $\mbox{SLE}$, we also obtain an independent proof of a mild generalization of Beffara's estimate---that there exists a $c > 0$ such that for any $z,w \in\Half$ with $\Im(z)$, \mbox{$\Im(w) \ge1$}

-While it may be possible to derive some of the lemmas we require directly from the proof in \cite{Beffara}, we include a complete proof of them, along with Beffara's original estimate, so that the proof of our main result is completely self contained.
+While it may be possible to derive some of the lemmas we require directly from the proof in~\cite{Beffara}, we include a complete proof of them, along with Beffara's original estimate, so that the proof of our main result is completely self-contained.

 It is worth noting that Beffara's estimate itself immediately yields an upper bound on the multi-point Green's function.
-For a lower bound, and an application of the multi-point Green's function to the proof of the existence of the ``natural parametrization'' of $SLE$, a parametrization of $SLE$ by what can be thought of as a form $d$-dimensional arc length, see \cite{nat}.
+For a lower bound, and an application of the multi-point Green's function to the proof of the existence of the ``natural parametrization'' of $\mbox{SLE}$, a parametrization of $\mbox{SLE}$ by what can be thought of as a form $d$-dimensional arc length; see~\cite{nat}.